TheSoliderror/Iw5-Survival-Public/README.md

 # How to download zip?
  * On the right hand side there is a "release" button, click that and when redirected, download the zip.

+# Permissions
+ You do not have premission to edit the parts of the code where dev's are noted.
+You cannot take credit for my mod!